|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Do you have a Jocelyn or a Nina?
 How do you respond?

-On the next track, we will discuss panic and depression.
-This will include panic disorder; panic attacks and pregnancy; and panic vs. depression, which comes first?.
+In the next section, we will discuss panic and depression.
+This will include panic disorder; panic attacks and pregnancy; and panic vs. depression, which comes first?

 Online Continuing Education QUESTION 7